Yank Levy: Field service

-In 1921 Levy was employed to train Mexicans in the use of the Lewis gun.
-He left after 6 months when some trainees used their guns on prisoners.
-Levy also claimed to have participated in "troubles" in countries to the south of Mexico, and to have been sentenced to thirty years imprisonment for gun running.
-The Levys were now broke, and living in marital discord.
+In 1921, Levy was employed to train Mexicans in the use of the Lewis gun.
+He left 6 months later when some trainees used their guns on prisoners.
+Levy also claimed to have participated in "troubles" in countries south of Mexico, once being sentenced to thirty years imprisonment for gun running.
+The Levys were now broke, living in marital discord.

-During the Spanish Civil War Levy served with the International Brigade as an officer in the British Battalion, under Tom Wintringham, from 1937.
+During the Spanish Civil War, Levy served with the International Brigade as an officer in the British Battalion, under Tom Wintringham, from 1937.
 The brigade fought against the rightist Falangists.
-He was captured at the Battle of Jarama where he had manned a heavy machine gun.
-He was captured on the second day and there is a photo of him and other British machine gunners in the custody of the Guardia Civil.
-He spent six months in a Francoist gaol.
-A protest from the Canadian government led to Levy's release in a prisoner exchange for two Italian officers – something he characterized as "a fair deal."
-Even after all that, he still had to be prevented by friends from re-enlisting and returning to the fray.
-Upon his release, he went back to Canada and personally recruited 1,200 volunteers for the Republican cause.
+He was captured at the Battle of Jarama by the Guardia Civil, where he had manned a heavy machine gun.
+He spent six months in a Francoist prison, being released after the Canadian government exchanged him for two Italian officers – something he characterized as "a fair deal."
+Despite all that, his friends would have to prevent him from re-enlisting and returning to the fray.
+Upon his release, he went back to Canada, claiming that he recruited 1,200 volunteers for the Republican cause.